 Territorial parish: a parish which includes all the Christian faithful of a certain territory

-Vicariate: a specific part of a diocese entrusted to an episcopal vicar who assists the diocesan Bishop in the pastoral governance of that part of the diocese; in the Archdiocese there will be 3 vicariates
+Vicariate: a specific part of a diocese entrusted to an episcopal vicar who assists the diocesan bishop in the pastoral governance of that part of the diocese; in the archdiocese there will be three vicariates

 Since its inception, the Parish is envisioned as a response to a precise pastoral need, namely that of bringing the Gospel to the People through the proclamation of the faith and the celebration of the Sacraments.
 The etymology of the word makes clear the meaning of the institution: the Parish is a house among houses and is a response to the logic of the Incarnation of Jesus Christ, alive and active among the community.
 It is visibly characterized then, as a place of worship, a sign of the permanent presence of the Risen Lord in the midst of his People.